john-itcsolutions/cheirrs/README.md

 (The database schemata for ITOTCCA's project are private and available only under certain conditions.)

    {  If you have implemented a kubeflow installation (above) on one partition of the Host (on a microk8s cloud/controller),
-     you will need to obtain multipass to allow creation of five Ubuntu virtual machines (Kubernetes "nodes"), on this second partition (ie dual-boot Ubuntu/Ubuntu)}.
+     you will need to obtain multipass to allow creation of four Ubuntu virtual machines (Kubernetes "nodes"), on this second partition (ie dual-boot Ubuntu/Ubuntu)}.

 `sudo snap install multipass`

-`multipass launch -n master-0 -c 4 -m 12GB -d 50GB`
+`multipass launch -n master-0 -c 5 -m 12GB -d 1000GB`

-`multipass launch -n master-1 -c 4 -m 12GB -d 50GB`
+`multipass launch -n master-1 -c 5 -m 12GB -d 1000GB`

-`multipass launch -n master-2 -c 4 -m 12GB -d 50GB`
+`multipass launch -n master-2 -c 5 -m 12GB -d 100GB`

      (You can tweak those settings)
-     And end-up with 3 x LTS Ubuntu vm's which we will set up as 3 master nodes using "juju/lxd".
+     And end-up with 4 x LTS Ubuntu vm's which we will set up as 4 master nodes using "juju/lxd".

      Then mount a shared directory to enable access to your host: